lshreyasharmal/Reddit-Flair-Detection/README.md

 #### Accuracies for other combinations are present in the jupyter notebook [Create Model](https://github.com/lshreyasharmal/Reddit-Flair-Detection/blob/master/Jupyter%20Notebooks/Create%20Model.ipynb)

 ### Future Work and Improvements
-  1. Since the project uses git and git lfs, there is some integration problem with Heroku because of which models are not being loaded.
-Hopefully, will figure it out and deploy the app online.
-  2. Collect more posts such that posts belonging to all Flairs can be used.
+  1. Collect more posts such that posts belonging to all Flairs can be used.
 Currently, the data is uneven and there is no data belonging to Scheduled Flair.
+Collect equal number of posts of each flair
+  2. Collect "created_utc" feature for Analysis part to show how the flaired posts are submitted throughout the day.
+  3. Look for main keywords used in the post to show what the post is about or summarize the post in the analysis part of the task.
+  4. Imporve the UI
+  5. Preprocess data differently: Use word vectorizer instead of fast text, filter the features.

 ### WebApp Screenshots